JimmyCerone/ideaBank/Reference/Experiments/Limit my consumption of books and articles.md

 I want that question to guide me.
 I find that I'm often reading because I feel like I have to in order to keep up.
 I feel like I _must_ learn about #Cryptocurrency and other stuff because everyone else is.
 I don't want to chase trends because it's not fun and because I think it will hinder my creativity.
 Running where everyone else does is not going to lead to #Creativity.

+So after my first week of trying this ([[Week of 04011 to 0418]]) I want to update my rules to saving 7 a week, not reading 7 a week.

+The [[03062021 - Levers]] here are the same as [[202103261011 - Knowledge management depends on reads and writes]].
+I have little control over the read lever, but tons of control over the "write" lever.
+The only way to make my article craziness better is to limit the inputs.